-This may come as a surprise, but the price you pay your supplier for electricity is made up of multiple components.
+In the regions of ISO New England, the price you pay your energy supplier for electricity is made up of multiple components.

 Each component has its own nuances and requires a strategy to ensure you are maximizing its cost avoidance potential.
 Furthermore, these price components vary widely depending on your service zone, usage, and a multitude of other factors.

-The body that oversees the coordination and operation of the electrical system in a particular territory is called the Independent System Operator (ISO).
+The body that oversees, coordinates, and operates the electrical system in a region is called the Independent System Operator (ISO).
 There are 5 ISO regions throughout the US.
 Best Practice Energy typically services clients in 3 of these regions:

 - NYISO (New York)